Skip to main content

 Here’s the thing: Reddit scraping is not that complex, but it heavily depends on your use case.
 Scraping a couple of posts is not the same as scraping thousands of posts: the more you try to scale, the more problems you will face, such as async requests, blocked IPs, and error handling that doesn’t fall over after the first timeout.

 Most programming languages force you to pick a lane and you stick to it: Go?
 Super fast but verbose for simple tasks.
 JavaScript?
-Although it’s my personal favourite and it’s great for async, it’s painful for data processing.
+Although it’s my personal favorite and it’s great for async, it’s painful for data processing.
 PHP?
 I’ve been working with it recently for a custom plugin, and let’s not go there.

 Python offered me something different: a way to take two completely different approaches in the same ecosystem.